Day 1 – Ubud Outskirts

 Getting around Ubud can be done by motorbike (experience drivers only) or private driver.
 Ubud is the main destination for a 3-week Bali Route and is busy year-round.
-For that reason it is best to get a driver for the first and second day of this; things to do in Ubud guide.
+For that reason, it is best to get a driver for the first and second days of our things to do in Ubud guide.

 1. Tegalalang Rice Terraces

 Rise and shine very early to visit the magical valley of rice terraces: Tegalalang.
 The countless layers of rice fields are the absolute best way to start your day in Ubud.

 Due to its popularity, it’s best to visit the terraces before 10 AM to avoid the crowds.
 Visiting Tegalalang is one of the things you must do in Bali.

 2. The Holy Spring Water of Pura Tirta Empul